 William Orville Douglas was born on Oct.
 16th, 1898 in Maine Township, Minnesota ( U. S).
 He taught for two years in the high school of Yakima.

 He died on Jan.
 19th, 1980 at the age of 81.
 This chapter is taken from “ Men and Mountains.”

 The writer talks here about his fear of water which frequently attacks him and refreshes him from time to time.

 3.1.Douglas (Narrator of this story)

 Douglas is the narrator of this story.
-He has an ardent desire to learn swimming since his childhood.
+He has had an ardent desire to learn to swim since his childhood.

-He went to the beach in California at the age of three to four.
+He went to the beach in California from the age of three to four.
 The powerful waves knocked over him.
 His father began to laugh and this develops a great aversion inside Douglas.

 Later, he joined Y.M.C.A pool at the age of ten or eleven.
 He was thrown into the deep water there.
-Finally, he learned swimming with the help of an instructor.
+Finally, he learned to swim with the help of an instructor.

 He makes him a good swimmer with the help of the safety belt, the rope, the water wings, and the pulley.